apache/nuttx/README.txt

      for NXFLAT.
 NXFLAT is a binary format described in Documentation/NuttXNxFlat.html.
-It may be possible to build standalone versions of the NXFLAT tools; there are a few examples of this in the misc/buildroot/configs directory.
-However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutils and possibly different ABIs.
+It may be possible to build standalone versions of the NXFLAT tools; there are a few examples of this in the buildroot repository at https://bitbucket.org/nuttx/buildroot However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutils and possibly different ABIs.

 Building Original Linux Boards in Cygwin